Yvonne Parker

 Yvonne "Vee" Parker is a character in the Netflix series Orange Is the New Black, played by Lorraine Toussaint.
 The central antagonist of the second season, Vee is shown to exhibit sociopathic traits, being skilled at manipulation and emotional mimicry.
 Upon being incarcerated and returning to Litchfield Penitentiary, she works to further promote the race-based tribalistic system of the prison by uniting most of the black women into a gang under her leadership, maintaining power through coercive tactics and physical intimidation inflicted onto the other inmates.
 Vee is also highly intelligent and resourceful, successfully creating a black market for cigarettes and drugs without being caught by the guards of the penitentiary.

+The character of Vee was well received by audiences, being praised as an effective villain for the second season.
 For her critically-acclaimed performance, Toussaint was successfully nominated for multiple awards in both the comedy and drama categories.

 Casting and background

 Lorraine Toussaint was cast as Vee by the director of the series, Jenji Kohan.
 Upon hearing from her manager that the cast of Orange Is the New Black had an open position, Toussaint's manager "put [her] on tape and [...] sent it off to New York.
 They responded very quickly, and liked it."
-Toussaint did not meet Kohan until the first day on set, and was unaware of Vee's extreme amorality until being informed by him.
+Toussaint did not meet Kohan until the first day on set, and was unaware of Vee's extreme amorality until being informed by her.

-Vee has been described as a sociopath that is unafraid to throw others under the bus to maintain control and avoid punishment.
-Little from Vee's childhood is known, though prior to incarceration she ran a drug ring by employing orphans that were yet to be adopted.
+Throughout the series, Vee appears to be a complex sociopath that uses emotional mimicry to gain followers, but is simultaneously unafraid to throw others under the bus to maintain control and avoid punishment.
+Kohan described the character as "clinically psychotic".
+Before her time in prison, she ran a drug smuggling ring, bringing children off the streets to assist her, and bribed local police to overlook her operation.
+While she takes in children who are unadopted and raises them herself, she will turn against them if they anger her.
 Toussaint commented on Vee's perceived motherhood; "[s]he has a capacity to eat her young.
 But she's [sic] see herself as a mother nonetheless."
 One reviewer observed "[f]rom the start of Season Two it was clear that Vee had a powerful presence at Litchfield — one that enabled her to control prisoners and leave her nemesis struggling to overcome her."
-Through her charisma and deception, Vee was able to gain a following during each of her sentences in Litchfield and extend control over most of the inmates.
-However, Vee's relationship with her former adoptive daughter Tasha "Taystee" Jefferson has been viewed as loving to a degree rather than completely transactional.
+Through her charisma and deception, Vee was able to gain a following during each of her sentences in Litchfield and extend control over most of the black inmates.
+While most of Vee's relationships with fellow inmates were one-sided and insincere, Vee's relationship with her former adoptive daughter Tasha "Taystee" Jefferson has been viewed as multifaceted, with both transactional and maternal elements.
 When asked about the nature of their connection, Toussaint said "Taystee, more than anyone probably in [Vee's] life, has accessed as much heart as she has available to be accessed."